ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

   be dynamically obtained from another resource.
 The value is a CEL expression that is validated at ResourceGroup processing time and evaluated at runtime.

-:::tip Note that the value marker is a KRO extension to the OpenAPISchema and is not part of the official OpenAPISchema specification. :::
+:::tip Note that the value marker is a kro extension to the OpenAPISchema and is not part of the official OpenAPISchema specification. :::

 Example: